BadTime: An Effective Backdoor Attack on Multivariate Long-Term Time Series Forecasting: Experiments

-\textbf{Effectiveness comparison.} We compare the performance of \textit{Benign}, \textit{BackTime}, and \name on six mainstream models and seven benchmark datasets.
-Due to limited space, we only report key experimental results in Table \ref{tab:comparison1} and each data in Table \ref{tab:comparison1} is the average result by iterating through the validation set.
-Firstly, considering the attack effectiveness, \name achieves the lowest average MAE$_\text{pa}$ over all datasets.
-Specifically, compared to the SOTA \textit{BackTime}, \name reduces the average MAE$_\text{pa}$ by 48.81\%, 50.66\%, 55.47\%, 53.32\%, 65.37\%, 65.37\%, and 61.42\% on the seven datasets, respectively.
+We compare the performance of Benign, BackTime, and \name on six mainstream models and seven benchmark datasets.
+Table~\ref{tab:comparison1} shows the experimental results.
+Firstly, considering the attack effectiveness, \name achieves the lowest average MAE$_\text{pa}$ across all datasets and MLTSF models.
 Meanwhile, \name maintains competitive MLTSF capabilities.
-Finally, the MAE$_\text{pn}$ of \name is almost equal to that of \textit{Benign}, indicating that the triggers of \name have almost no side effects on the forecasting of non-target variables, owing to \name's careful design of the triggers and their insertion locations.
-Fig. \ref{badtime_vs_backtime} provides a visual attack case of \textit{BackTime} and \name on the same time series window from the ETTh1 dataset with the red curve denoting embedded triggers and target patterns.
+Finally, the MAE$_\text{pn}$ of \name is almost equal to that of Benign, indicating that the triggers of \name have almost no side effects on the forecasting of non-target variables, owing to \name's careful design of the triggers and their insertion locations.
+Fig.~\ref{badtime_vs_backtime} provides a visual attack case of BackTime and \name on the same time series window from the ETTh1 dataset with the red curve denoting embedded triggers and target patterns.
 For clarity, only the target variable is shown.
-As illustrated, \name achieves stronger attack effectiveness by producing poisoned predictions that better match the target pattern than those of \textit{BackTime}.
-Additionally, the trigger of \name is shorter, smoother, and more natural than that of \textit{BackTime}.
-Moreover, \name better preserves forecasting performance on clean inputs, with predictions more closely aligned with ground-truth labels compared to \textit{BackTime}.
+As illustrated, \name achieves stronger attack effectiveness by producing poisoned predictions that better match the target pattern than those of BackTime.
+Additionally, the trigger of \name is shorter, smoother, and more natural than that of BackTime.
+Moreover, \name better preserves forecasting performance on clean inputs, with predictions more closely aligned with ground-truth labels compared to BackTime.

-\textbf{Stealthiness comparison.} Next, we employ time series anomaly detection methods USAD \cite{audibert2020usad} and TranAD \cite{tuli2022tranad} to verify that \name's data modifications are more imperceptible.
-Specifically, for each dataset, we first train the anomaly detection model on its clean training data, and then evaluate its performance on poisoned valid dataset using F1-score and accuracy (ACC).
-Lower F1-score and ACC indicate that anomaly detectors struggle to distinguish between normal and modified inputs, reflecting better stealth of the modifications.
-Experiments are conducted on 6 MLTSF models across 7 datasets, with average results in Table \ref{tab:comparsion2}.
-As shown, \name achieves significantly lower F1-scores and ACC than \textit{BackTime} across all datasets, confirming that \name's data modifications are more stealthy than those introduced by the SOTA \textit{BackTime}.